 To address solar soft costs at the municipality and county levels, the U.S. Department of Energy Solar Energy Technologies Office (SETO) funds SolSmart, a program that provides official designations and no-cost technical assistance to help local governments accelerate the development of solar energy markets and reduce soft costs, using objective criteria to measure their progress.

 SolSmart produced Solar Energy: SolSmart’s Toolkit for Local Governments to help local governments and community stakeholders in cities, counties, and small towns design and implement plans to encourage solar energy development.
-This guide presents a roadmap for advancing solar energy at the local level as of 2019.
+This guide presents a roadmap for advancing solar energy at the local level.
 SolSmart will be releasing new sections of the guide on a rolling basis, addressing subject areas relevant to the development of solar energy in local communities.